-As with any emerging technology solution, wireless video surveillance networks are evolving and improving rapidly.
+Wireless video surveillance networks are evolving and improving rapidly.
 That's why it's important to partner with a provider that knows wireless technology inside and out.
-For nearly 80 years, Motorola has been recognized as the leading provider of wireless communications systems, networks, devices and services.
-To learn more-and actually see in action-how Motorola can help government and public safety agencies develop and deploy intelligent wireless video solutions that will both provide immediate benefits and position the department to take fast advantage of future innovation, please visit us as www.motorola.com/secondnature.
+For more than 80 years, Motorola has been recognized as the leading provider of wireless communications systems, networks, devices and services.
+To learn more about how Motorola can help government and public safety agencies develop and deploy intelligent wireless video solutions that provide both immediate benefits and position the department to take fast advantage of future innovation, please visit motorola.com/videosurveillance.